Return to Office in Ontario: Employee Rights

 Can My Employer Force Me to Return to the Office in Ontario?

-Yes, in Ontario, your employer can require you to return to an office setting after working from home (WFH) if it is an established term of your employment.
-Generally, a company can decide where an employee works.
+In Ontario, your employer can require you to return to the office after working from home if in-person work was originally part of your job.
+Typically, a company has the right to decide the location of your work.

-However, if you were hired to work remotely, the company can’t change this without risking a constructive dismissal.
-In such cases, you may be able to treat your job as terminated without cause.
-This could entitle you to a full Ontario severance package, possibly up to 24 months’ pay.
+In such cases where remote work is an established part of your employment, the company can’t mandate a return to the office without risking a constructive dismissal claim.
+This could entitle you to treat your job as terminated without cause, potentially resulting in a full Ontario severance package, possibly up to 24 months’ pay.

 WATCH: Employment lawyer Lior Samfiru addresses return to work mandates on an episode of the Employment Law Show.